NathanKr/tei-course-typescript-playground/budget/vanilla-ts/ReadMe.md

 <li>view
 <ul>
 <li>component based , like in react</li>
-<li>all components are dumb thus all logig is from logic directory
 <li>Three main components : Head.ts , Input.ts , Body.ts</li>
 <li>each component has css : Head.css , Input.css , Body.css</li>
 <li>add\delete item cause render of few components !!! need to carefully check this</li>
-<li>BudgetIncomeItem and BudgetOutcomeItem recive both IBudgetItem.
-However, percentage is also passed to BudgetOutcomeItem because its dumb and show perentage</li>

 </ul>
 </li>